The downtown Nashville skyline seen from across the Cumberland River just after sunrise.

 Planning a move to Music City?
 Start by getting a quote from PODS

 Millennials, young professionals, families, and retirees find Nashville’s energy irresistible.
-The city — and many others in Tennessee, for that matter — is rich with recreational options: The mighty Cumberland River flows from the suburbs all the way to downtown, and nearby lakes like Percy Priest, Old Hickory, and more lure boaters, canoers, and kayakers when the weather’s nice.
-The Great Smoky Mountains National Park is also less than a four-hour drive east, and Florida beaches are within easy reach, as well.
+The city — and many others in Tennessee, for that matter — is rich with recreational options: The mighty Cumberland River flows from the suburbs all the way downtown to the best neighborhoods in Nashville, and nearby lakes like Percy Priest, Old Hickory, and more lure boaters, canoers, and kayakers when the weather’s nice.
+The Great Smoky Mountains National Park is less than a four-hour drive east, and Florida beaches are within easy reach, as well.

 And despite its “NashVegas'' reputation as the bachelorette party capital of the country, Nashville has plenty to offer beyond the honky tonks and tourist crush of Lower Broadway.
-So if you’re considering making Music City your home, too, read on for a look at the best areas to live in Nashville and some scoop on what it’s like to move to this historic hotspot.
+So if you’re considering making Music City your home, read on for a look at the best areas to live in Nashville and some scoop on what it’s like to live in this historic hotspot.

 The Best Neighborhoods in Nashville

 Variety is part of the charm of the best Nashville neighborhoods.
-On a 20-minute drive across town, for example, you’ll go through neighborhoods of gorgeous estate homes, contemporary high-rise condos, and historic bungalows — with a few rambunctious tourist districts along the way.
+On a 20-minute drive across town, for example, you’ll go through many of the best places to live in Nashville — neighborhoods of gorgeous estate homes, contemporary high-rise condos, and historic bungalows — with a few rambunctious tourist districts along the way.

 And when you’re exploring where to live in Nashville, you’ll find that the city has a lot more to offer beyond music.
 But where are the best of the best neighborhoods to live in Nashville?
-Here are some of our favorite Music City areas.
+Here are some of our Music City favorites.

 Aerial view of downtown Nashville as the sun sets out of frame.

-Just a few blocks from downtown Nashville’s raucous tourist mecca of honkytonks, you’ll feel like you’re in any other vibrant, fast-growing urban core with high-rise condos, apartments, and lofts.
+Just a few blocks from downtown Nashville’s raucous tourist mecca of honky tonks is a vibrant urban district of high-rise condos, apartments, and lofts — one of the best areas in Nashville for young professionals.

 (Source: Mike Fox via Unsplash)